 Strategic Management for Sustainability – Executive

-David’s skills and endorsements by others include a variety of core activities which include group facilitation, training, development, project management and public speaking to name a few.
+David’s skills and endorsements by others include a variety of core activities which include educational/group facilitation, training, development, project management and public speaking to name a few.

 Sheree Murray gained her Paraprofessional NAATI Accreditation in 2014 after completing her Diploma of Interpreting in Canberra.
 Since then she has worked both as a communication assistant in schools and a freelance interpreter.